Updated on: 2/15/2019

 This week is dedicated to reminding those of how important it is for our children to be safely buckled up every time they are traveling in the car, regardless of the distance.

-Child safety seats can reduce the risk of death by 71% for infants and 54% for toddlers.
+Child safety seats can reduce the risk of injuries to children or even death in the event of a car accident by 71% for infants and 54% for toddlers.
 Other children are also 59% less likely to be injured in a booster seat then if they were using seat belts only.
 This information is from the National Highway Traffic Safety Administration.

 A recent report, however, reveals that only 29 percent of the drivers that carry young riders are using appropriate safety seats.
 Those who are using car seats, only about 59 percent of them are properly using them to their full capabilities.